alwaysdata/documentation/_index.en.md

 ## Contributing to documentation

-If you wish to help us improve the documentation, please don’t hesitate!
+If you wish to help us improve the documentation, please don't hesitate!
 Here are some tips for optimizing how you write your article and integrate it.
 Use: